Public Relations Degree and Career Guide

 Master’s Degree in Public Relations

 A master’s in public relations is a graduate degree that offers extensive professional studies.
 Most public relations degrees at the master’s level focus on communications management.
-There’s no exact time of completion for this degree as it generally depends on the school offering the degree and the number of academic credits that must be earned.
+There’s no exact time of completion for this degree, as it generally depends on the school offering the degree and the number of academic credits that must be earned.
 Typically it takes anywhere from eight months to two years to complete the degree.

 Generally, in this graduate-level degree, you’ll learn about international public relations, crisis management, media relations management, and audience research.
 You’ll explore the innovative methods modern communications need.
-You’ll learn how a public relations professional plays the role of a brand manager; how to protect and build a brand, or sometimes, remove a brand’s tarnish following a misconceived event.
-Curriculums are based on teaching best practices for building and maintaining brand value through keen public relations strategies and effective use of external communications.
+You’ll learn how a public relations professional plays the role of a brand manager, how to protect and build a brand, or sometimes, remove a brand’s tarnish following a misconceived event.
+Curriculums are based on teaching best practices for building and maintaining brand value through keen public relations strategies and effective external communications.

 People already working in the field seeking to advance to managerial positions usually consider a master’s degree a good investment to help them climb up the ladder.